Is My Leg Broken?

 How to tell if you have a Broken Leg

 The leg consists of 4 bones: femur, patella, tibia, and fibula.
-The femur is the large bone in the upper leg that is a part of the hip and knee joints.
+The femur is the large bone in the upper leg, a part of the hip and knee joints.
 The patella is the small bone that sits at the front of the knee, and the tibia and fibula are the 2 long bones in the lower leg.
-The tibia is the larger bone and the fibula is the smaller bone that is situated on the outside of the lower leg.
+The tibia is the larger bone, and the fibula is the smaller bone is on the outside of the lower leg.

 Broken Leg Causes

-As mentioned before, a broken or fractured leg can happen from simple day to day tasks or from sports activities.
+As mentioned before, a broken or fractured leg can happen from simple day-to-day tasks or sports activities.
 The patella is more involved in a trip and fall type accident due to the patient typically landing on a bent knee.
-Fractures of both the femur and tibia usually involve accidents with more force, such as, being hit by a car.
+Fractures of both the femur and tibia usually involve accidents with more force, such as being hit by a car.
 The fibula can also be injured with direct force or by twisting the ankle and falling.

 Signs and Symptoms of a Broken Leg

-- Pain right after an fall or blow to the leg.
+- Pain right after a fall or blow to the leg.

 - Swelling in the area of the injury.